LTC Daniel Wardrop congratulating Joseph E. Siwy on his promotion to Captain - 1968

 gave a 15 Minute Early Warning to LRP from the 199th Infantry Brigade

-May the hundreds who were executed in the two villages,
+May the hundreds who died in cross-fire batlle in the two villages,

 Rest in Peace !